Neuroscience and Behavior (NSBH)

 NSBH 46497 Directed Readings (1-3 Credit Hours)

-This course provides the opportunity for independent study through readings on specific topics in biological science.
+This course provides opportunity for independent study through readings on specific topics in neuroscience.
 Readings are chosen with the advice of the supervising instructor.
-Students may not register for more than three credits per semester; only two credits per semester may be counted as BIOS elective credits by majors.
-Offered all semesters.
+Students may not register for more than three credits per semester.

 NSBH 46501 Senior Fall Neuroscience and Behavior Honors Seminar (1 Credit Hour)